The Sarmiento and Sigman groups continue to develop new models and tools for studying ancient changes in carbon fluxes and climate.

-Studying glacial-interglacial changes and the Southern Ocean
+Studying Glacial-Interglacial Changes and the Southern Ocean

-Daniel Sigman and his collaborators continue to pursue the evidence for reduced vertical exchange (i.e. “stratification”) in the halocline-bearing polar ocean regions under colder climates of the past 3 million years.
-A major motivation for this focus is that the reconstructed polar ocean changes have the capacity to affect atmospheric CO2 in the observed sense of its glacial/interglacial oscillation, by, during ice ages, reducing the natural leak of biologically Daniel Sigman and his collaborators continue to pursue the evidence for reduced sequestered CO2 out of the ocean and into the atmosphere.
+Daniel Sigman and his collaborators continue to pursue evidence for reduced vertical exchange (i.e. “stratification”) in the halocline-bearing polar ocean regions under colder climates of the past 3 million years.
+A major motivation for this focus is that the reconstructed polar ocean changes have the capacity to lower atmospheric CO2 during ice ages by reducing the natural leak of biologically sequestered CO2 out of the ocean and into the atmosphere.

 The work also bears on the expected response of the different polar ocean regions to anthropogenic climate change, with implications for regional weather, fisheries, and the oceanic sink of anthropogenic carbon.
 Global models of anthropogenic warming have traditionally indicated that polar oceans would become more stratified with warming, whereas the changes reconstructed by Sigman and his colleagues from paleoclimate data show increased stratification in cooler climates.
 However, this picture of disagreement is starting to change because of recent realizations regarding the response of the Southern Ocean to 20th century wind shifts, which appear to agree with the sensitivities inferred from the paleoclimate data.